Want to see the iBanFirst platform in action? Try the interactive demo

 When you're figuring out how to set up your finance team, it might be tempting to tackle everything all at once.
 But, hold on a sec!
 It's better to start with the basics first.

-That means inspecting your data sources for integrity, installing sound accounting principles, and taking a good look at where your team might be struggling.
+That means inspecting your data sources for integrity, installing sound accounting principles, and taking a closer look at where your team might be struggling.

 Growing can make existing problems even trickier.
 So, the key is to focus on getting the basics right from the get-go.

 Technology can free finance teams from repetitive, highly structured tasks.
-Prioritize automation and tool usage as much as your headcount.
+Prioritise automation and tool usage as much as your headcount.

 For instance, evaluate tools that automate cash application and journal entries.
 Automating these tasks is especially relevant for businesses operating across borders since it saves time translating currencies and preparing your books.

-Christian Martinez, Finance Analytics Manager at the Kraft Heinz Company, outlines a method for CFOs to organize department activities and strike a balance between automation and human input in the process.
+Christian Martinez, Finance Analytics Manager at the Kraft Heinz Company, outlines a method for CFOs to organise department activities and strike a balance between automation and human input in the process.

 “Add a column next to each task to evaluate its value or impact,” he continues.
 “For instance, tasks like financial reporting might have a high value due to their legal and strategic importance.
 The next column should be dedicated to assessing the complexity of each task.”

-“Some tasks might be straightforward, requiring minimal specialized knowledge, while others, like tax planning, could be highly complex.
-After evaluating the value and complexity, the next step is to analyze which tasks can be automated.”
+“Some tasks might be straightforward, requiring minimal specialised knowledge, while others, like tax planning, could be highly complex.
+After evaluating the value and complexity, the next step is to analyse which tasks can be automated.”

 He notes that while automation is great for “routine, time-consuming tasks, it's crucial to ensure that automation doesn't compromise the quality or integrity of the work.”